-- Higher insurance rates
+Higher insurance rates

-Find out the real costs of a workplace injury
+Find out the actual costs of a workplace injury

 If that list wasn’t enough to convince you of the importance of a safety program, spend a little time on OSHA’s $afety Pays tool.
 It will tell you exactly how much a workplace injury could cost your business.
-The calculator breaks down the costs of 40 types of injuries and illnesses and shows the direct and indirect costs of each.
+The calculator breaks down the costs of 40 types of injuries and illnesses and shows the direct and indirect costs.
 And to drive home the importance of safety to your bottom line, the tool also calculates the additional sales revenue you would need to generate to cover these costs.
 Check it out.
 It’s an eye-opener.

 There are resources to help you.

 We hope you see a safety program’s value and commit to putting safety above anything else.
 Here are several free resources and tips to help you stay on track:

 - Check OSHA’s website for free publications and information.
 Know OSHA’s regulations and requirements, and make sure you certify your forklift drivers.